Does My West Palm Beach Property Have Termites?

 Treating termites is not a DIY project.
 If you miss any, they will continue to damage your house.
 DIY treatments sold in stores are rarely effective.
 You need a professional pest control company to fix this problem.
 Native Pest Management can help.
 In many cases, we can even come out on the same day.
 When you call us, we will send our trained and licensed technician to do an inspection of your house, inside and out, and recommend a treatment plan for your termite problem.

 At Native Pest Management, we believe in Integrated Pest Management (IPM).
 This means we try to prevent termites from getting into your home in the first place.
 Once they are in your home, however, we use the least toxic alternative that will kill them without harming you, your children, or your pets.
-If you think you have termites (or you'd like to never have them), call Native Pest Management at (516) 425-6895 today for termite elimination/prevention service.
+If you think you have termites (or you'd like to never have them), call Native Pest Management at (516) 425-6895 today for pest elimination and prevention services in West Palm Beach.